sageshoyu/docs-opmanual_sky/book/opmanual_sky/15-highschool-build/100-Build-Part1-Overview.md

 <!-- TODO: what LED's are we using?

 Let's get back to our LED problem.
 The LED you have has a forward voltage of 3V, and can handle up to 20mA of current.
 The forward voltage is the minimum amount of voltage needed for current to flow through the device.
-To calculate the resistance needed, the formula is $$ R = \frac{V_S-V_F}{I}, where $$V_S$$ is the source voltage, $$V_F$$ is the forward voltage, and $$I$$ is the desired current.
+To calculate the resistance needed, the formula is R = (V_s-V_f) / I, where V_s is the source voltage, V_f is the forward voltage, and I is the desired current.
 For our LED, we find the minimum resistance to be  -->

 <figure>
   <figcaption> Resistor </figcaption>